microsoft/PythonProgrammingPuzzles/README.md

     return all(t[j].append(t[i].pop()) or t[j][-1] == min(t[j]) for i, j in moves) and t[0] == t[1]

 ```

+For more information on the motivation and how programming puzzles can help AI learn to program, see
+the paper:
+*Programming Puzzles*, by Tal Schuster, Ashwin Kalyan, Alex Polozov, and Adam Tauman Kalai.
+2021 (Link to be added shortly)

 # [Click here to browse the puzzles](/problems/README.md)